DeltaKiloz/firefly-iii-nginx-ubuntu-18/README.md

 # firefly-iii-nginx-ubuntu-18
-This script will allow you to install Firefly-iii on Ubuntu 18.04 server with an Nginx reverse proxy and Let's Encrypt SSL certificates.
+This script will allow you to install Firefly-iii 4.8.2 (latest version when I did this) on Ubuntu 18.04 server with an Nginx reverse proxy and Let's Encrypt SSL certificates.